duddu/cordova-plugin-antitampering/README.md

 [![Travis branch](https://img.shields.io/travis/duddu/cordova-plugin-antitampering/master.svg)](https://travis-ci.org/duddu/cordova-plugin-antitampering)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/596be7addc734ba9979e66713d237052)](https://www.codacy.com/app/duddu/cordova-plugin-antitampering?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=duddu/cordova-plugin-antitampering&amp;utm_campaign=Badge_Grade)

-This plugin verifies the integrity of the static assets of your Cordova application, checking if the files have changed since the original build.
+This plugin verifies the **integrity of the static assets** of your Cordova application, checking if the files have changed since the original build.
-During the build phase, it creates an hash (SHA-256) for each file found under the `www` directory of your platforms; then, every time the app is launched, it compares those hashes with ones created at run-time from the actual assets loaded.
+Before the compile phase, it creates a hash (SHA-256) for each file found under the `www` directory of your platforms; then, every time the app is launched, it compares those hashes with ones created at run-time from the actual assets loaded.
+The plugin also provides optional **debug detection**, to prevent your App from running in debug mode.

 Supports Android and iOS.